groupon/ansible-silo/README.md

 ansible-silo --bundle foo
 ```

-This will create all required files for building a custom docker image based on silo inside the newly created folder `foo`.
+This will create all required files for building a custom Docker image based on Silo inside the newly created folder `foo`.

-Store your playbooks, roles, inventory, `ansible.cfg` etc. inside `foo/playbooks` and then call the `build` script to create the docker image.
+Store your playbooks, roles, inventory, `ansible.cfg` etc. inside `foo/playbooks` and then call the `build` script to create the Docker image.

-The `foo` package also inherits most of silos functionality.
+The `foo` package also inherits most of Silos functionality.
 To install an executable for the bundle run:

 ```bash
 docker run --interactive --tty --rm --volume "$HOME/bin:/silo_install_path" foo:latest --install